akoita0809-blip/ParkHero-/README.md

  ## Code Explanation ( HTML, CSS, AND JAVASCRIPT )
  ---
 ### HTML
 HTML creates the structure of the ParkHero website.
 It organizes the content such as the navigation bar, parking sections, buttons, and page layout.
+It defines how information is displayed on the page and ensures all elements are properly arranged so users can easily navigate and understand the website.

 ### CSS
 CSS controls the design and appearance of the website.
 It styles colors, layouts, spacing, and buttons to make the site clean, modern, and user-friendly.
 It also helps the site work on different screen sizes.

 ### JavaScript

 JavaScript adds interactivity to the website.
-It allows users to select parking spots, view updates, and see pricing changes.
-It makes the website dynamic instead of static.
+It allows users to select parking spots, view real-time updates, and see pricing changes based on their selections.
+It also handles user actions such as clicks and dynamically updates the page without needing to reload it.
+This makes the website more engaging and turns it from a static page into a fully interactive application.